SKMSRI/ATB9X_Selenium4xPracticeSession/README.md

 Selenium Practice
-only Practice makes the thnings perfect
+only Practice makes the thnings perfects